Ed Garcia

-Early life
+Early life and education

 Garcia received his early education at the Ateneo de Manila University.
 Among his professors were the Filipino Jesuits Horacio de la Costa and Roque Ferriols.
 A seminarist, he finished his degree in philosophy at the Loyola House of Studies, School of Theology.
 His postgraduate studies came at Universidad Javeriana in Bogota, Universidad Catolica in Lima, and Universidad Nacional Autonoma de Mexico in Mexico City.

 He did further studies on peace research at the University of Uppsala Peace Conflict Analysis Centre and the University of Oslo Blindhern Campus.
 He also did a fellowship at the University of Otago Peace Centre in Dunedin, New Zealand.

-In 1970, then a seminarist, he co-founded the militant youth political movement LAKASDIWA (Lakas ng Diwang Kayumanggi).
+In 1970, then a seminarian, he co-founded the militant youth political movement LAKASDIWA (Lakas ng Diwang Kayumanggi).
 The movement and its distinct political ideology (Filipino Social Democracy) sought to create a nonviolent path towards social change through a "parliamentary of the streets," drawing from diverse sources such as Mahatma Gandhi, Martin Luther King, Jr., Liberation Theology, including indigenous philosophies.
 The group was conceived as an alternative to the Marxist-Leninist-Maoist (MLM) ideology of the Communist Party of the Philippines (CPP) and the National Democratic Front (NDF) which called for armed struggle.